lucasfaneuff/customer-segment-analysis/README.md

 - At Risk customers generate 15.3% of total revenue
 - Big Spenders Est. Spenders average 1.6k monetary per customer
 - R scores of 1 total 19.8% of revenue
+- Lost segment group has $173k total revenue
+- Low-income group (20k-50k) average frequency of 7.12
+- Hight-income groups (50k+) bring in 87% of revenue at only 51% of customers

 ## 🎯 Recommendations
 Each segment includes tailored strategies such as: